 In the Alps, there are almost as many kilometres of cross-country trails as there are kilometres of pistes.
 It’s no wonder – Nordic sports are very popular, after all.
 If you want to give this trend sport a go, there are a few things to keep in mind.
-The DSV provides valuable tips for beginners.
+SnowTrex has compiled valuable tips for beginners from the DSV.

 The cross-country skiing techniques